 One thing’s for sure, though.
 Of all the terrible Chinese emperors on this list, Song Hui Zong is the only one who paid the full price for his folly.
 He languished for seven years in humiliating imprisonment, before dying miserably away from home.

 Actual name 朱翊鈞 (Zhu Yijun).
 Reigned AD 1572 to AD 1620.

-Cruelty, debauchery, political ineptitude?
+Cruelty, debauchery, oppression, political ineptitude?
 Or would it be disregard?
 The blatant shirking of responsibility as an empire’s leader and soul?

 In the case of Ming Shen Zong, more commonly remembered as the Wanli Emperor (万历皇帝), it was his astonishing disinterest in governing China that earned him permanent placement on any list of terrible Chinese emperors.
 The 14th ruler of the Ming Dynasty, he spent 20 of his 48 years of rule away from court.
-In other words, he was on strike for near half his reign.
+In other words, this sovereign was on strike for near half his reign.

-To be fair, it should be noted that Ming Shen Zong was regarded in his younger days as a diligent and capable ruler.
-Between AD 1582 and AD 1600, he successfully repelled various foreign invasions as well as suppressed an uprising.
-Modern historians are currently of the view the man’s “industrial action” was largely due to his disenchantment with court politics and how he was denied his choice of successor.
+Of note, it should be highlighted that Ming Shen Zong was regarded during his younger days as a diligent and capable ruler.
+Between AD 1582 and AD 1600, he also repelled various foreign invasions and suppressed an uprising.
+Some historians thus opined that the man’s “industrial action” was due to his disenchantment with court politics, particularly how he was denied his choice of successor.

 About the Portraits

-Portraits used in this list are from the collection, One Hundred Portraits of Chinese Emperors (中国一百帝王图) by Lu Yanguang.
+Portraits used in this list are from the collection, One Hundred Portraits of Chinese Emperors (中国一百帝王图) by Lu Yan Guang.

-© 2018 Kuan Leong Yong
+© 2018 Ced Yong